 Remembering My Father on Pearl Harbor Day

 My dad was at Pearl Harbor.
-Not on that fateful December 7th in 1941, but several months later, with the waves of American soldiers that sailed into the South Pacific to wage war with the Imperial Japanese forces.
+Not on that fateful December 7th in 1941, but over two years later, with the waves of American soldiers that sailed into the South Pacific to wage war with the Imperial Japanese forces.